 Open Science

-CHARM-EU promotes transparency, accessibility, and collaboration in scientific research.
+CHARM-EU promotes the Open Science culture: transparency, accessibility, and collaboration in scientific research.

 Open science trainings